Otto Lilienthal: Legacy

 Lilienthal's research was well known to the Wright brothers, and they credited him as a major inspiration for their decision to pursue manned flight.
 They abandoned his aeronautical data after two seasons of gliding and began using their own wind tunnel data.

 Before its closure in 2020, Berlin's then busiest airport, Berlin Tegel "Otto Lilienthal" Airport, was named after him.

 In September 1909, Orville Wright was in Germany making demonstration flights at Tempelhof aerodrome.
 He paid a call to Lilienthal's widow and, on behalf of himself and Wilbur, paid tribute to Lilienthal for his influence on aviation and on their own initial experiments in 1899.

+In 1938 the Federation Aviation Internationale (FAI) created an annual award called the Lilienthal Gliding Medal for a recent outstanding achievement in gliding.

 In 1972, Lilienthal was inducted into the International Air & Space Hall of Fame.

 In 2013, American aviation magazine Flying ranked Lilienthal No. 19 on their list of the "51 Heroes of Aviation".

-A German Air Force tanker, Airbus A310 MRTT registration 10-24, has been named "Otto Lilienthal" in his honour.
+A German Air Force tanker, Airbus A310 MRTT registration 10–24, has been named "Otto Lilienthal" in his honour.

 The Lilium Jet, a prototype German electric vertical take-off and landing (eVTOL) electrically powered airplane and the company which designed it, Lilium GmbH, were named after him.

-An authentic replica of the Normalsegelapparat made by the Otto Lilienthal Museum have been investigated by the German Aerospace Center in wind tunnel and flight tests.
-The results prove that the glider was stable in pitch and roll and can be flown safely at moderate altitudes.
+An authentic replica of the Normalsegelapparat made by the Otto Lilienthal Museum has been investigated by the German Aerospace Center in wind tunnel and flight tests.
+The results prove that the glider is stable in pitch and roll and can be flown safely at moderate altitudes.

+In 1989, a Soviet-era Ilyushin IL-62 passenger jet was flown to Gollenberg, and landed in a nearby field.
+It now serves as a museum of early flight, and has been named 'Frau Agnes' (German for Lady Agnes), after Lilienthal's wife.
+The back of the aircraft operates as a registry office, decorated for marriages.
+The jet previously served with East Germany's state airline Interflug.